 The Company does not experience significant seasonality in its revenue and other important financial performance metrics.
 However, as a participant in the wholesale cannabis market in California, as a general matter, the overall supply of cannabis has historically increased in the months of September through December, due primarily from production of outdoor cannabis cultivation facilities whose major harvests occur during these months and which, as a result, could cause a decrease generally in the wholesale price for cannabis products.

-During Q1 2020, the Company incurred total operating expenses of \$6.2 million (Q1 2019 - \$6.9 million).
-The year-to-year decrease in operating expenses is primarily related to the following items:
+During Q4 2019, the Company incurred total operating expenses of \$46.6 million (Q4 2018 - \$5.3 million).
+The substantial increase in operating expenses in the current year is primarily related to the following items: